UOA-PARC-SKA/radiotelescopescheduling/README.md

 		Location loc ,
 		Telescope telescope) throws OutOfObservablesException {}
 	```
-	These areguments are the same as that used in the code.
+	These arguments are the same as that used in the code.

 3) At the start of the policy add current.clearNeighbours(); As the pre-optimisation sets the neighbours to the current pulsar being observed, all the neighbours first have to be cleared and then added based on the respective algorithm.